Healing Crisis – your questions answered

 Is a healing crisis a good thing?

 Yes!
-To the uneducated, it may seem like a negative effect but in reality, it is the body’s natural healing response as it begins to move towards health and balance.
+To the unaware, it may seem like a negative effect but in reality, it is the body’s natural healing response as it begins to move towards health and balance.
 It is a welcomed sign that a depleted system is beginning to function at a higher level.

 Does a healing crisis always occur if I am going through a detox or receiving healing?

 No. Many people can reach an improved state of health or balance without needing to go through a healing crisis.
 Much of it depends on the modality being employed to achieve a healing.

 Managing a healing crisis